ancient-mystic-wonder/ancient-mystic-wonder.github.io/_posts/2018-02-19-redshift-join-1.markdown

 You can clone the repository [here][git-repo].

 ## The Problem
 My project uses a classic example of SQL entities for joins: a restaurant.
-I have created three entities: Customer, Table, and Order.
+I have created three entities: Customer, Table (named RestaurantTable in code), and Order.
 A UML diagram of these is provided below.
 The relationship between them is described as follows:
-- multiple Customers sit in one Table
+- multiple Customers sit in one RestaurantTable
 - a Customer can have multiple Orders

 ![Restaurant UML Diagram]({{ "/assets/redshiftjoin/uml.png" | absolute_url }})

 Note that I intentionally omitted all foreign keys from my tables in order to simulate the ad hoc, unrelated nature of the tables I had to join at work.
 You can take a closer look at the code for the entities [here][entities-link]

-As for what the output of my program is supposed to be: to keep things simple, the objective is to list a left outer join between the Customer, Table and Order tables.
+As for what the output of my program is supposed to be: to keep things simple, the objective is to list a left outer join between the Customer, RestaurantTable and Order tables.

 ## Doing three joins
 Let's start by forgetting about AWS Redshift for a moment and tackling the basics - how are we going to do a three-way join with Spring Data?
 Turns out, making it efficient is not as straightforward as I thought.
 At first, I decided to code my `Customer` class as follows: